Tightness in contact metric 3-manifolds: Characteristic foliations and contact topology

 \begin{proof} To establish the first point we notice that tightness rules out the existence of any closed leaf in any of the characteristic foliations $\xi S_t,$ since such a leaf would bound an overtwisted disk.
 So they are all (trivially) almost horizontal.

-For the second point, let $B_r$ denote the union of $p$ and the spheres $S_t$ for $t \leq r$.
-The Darboux theorem ensures that there is some $\varepsilon > 0$ such that $B_\varepsilon$ embeds into $(\R^3,\xistd)$.
-Then Bennequin theorem ensures that no sphere $\xi S_t$ for $t \leq \varepsilon$ has any closed leaf.
-Since non-degenerate closed leaves are stable we see that the first time a closed leaf appears in the characteristic foliation of an $S_t$ it must be a degenerate closed orbit.
-Below we notice that the analysis in Giroux's Birth-Death Lemma, \cite[Lemma 2.12]{Giroux00}, implies this degenerate closed leaf is oriented as the boundary of the disk containing the south pole, contradicting the almost horizontal assumption.
-Thus there are no such degenerate closed orbits and Lemma~\ref{lem:crit_convexity} then ensures that all the spheres $S_t$ are $\xi$--convex.

-The dividing curve $\Gamma_t$ on each $S_t$ can be taken to be any simple closed curve separating the north and south pole, so we can assume the $\Gamma_t$ depend smoothly on $t.$ We can then construct a contact vector field that is transverse to all the $S_t$ (this can be done by using the fact that the space of contact vector fields supported in a neighborhood of a convex surface $S$ is contractible and the fact that such a vector field is transverse to all surfaces close to $S$).
+We now prove a special case of the second point of the proposition: if there is no closed leaf in any $\xi S_t$ then $\xi$ is tight.
+Indeed, in the absence of closed leaves, Lemma~\ref{lem:crit_convexity} ensures that all the spheres $S_t$ are $\xi$--convex.
+The dividing curve $\Gamma_t$ on each $S_t$ can be taken to be any simple closed curve separating the north and south pole and transverse to $\xi S_t$, so we can assume the $\Gamma_t$ depend smoothly on $t.$ We can then construct a contact vector field that is transverse to all the $S_t$ (this can be done by using the fact that the space of contact vector fields supported in a neighborhood of a convex surface $S$ is contractible and the fact that such a vector field is transverse to all surfaces close to $S$).
 We can use this vector field to embed $(B, \xi)$ in the standard contact structure on $\R^3$.
-Alternatively, once we know that all spheres $S_t$ are $\xi$--convex, we can directly apply Giroux's reformulation of Bennequin's theorem, \cite[Theorem 2.19]{Giroux00} to get tightness.
+Alternatively, once we know that all spheres $S_t$ are $\xi$--convex, we can directly apply Giroux's reformulation of Bennequin's theorem, \cite[Theorem~2.19]{Giroux00} to get tightness.